Research

 Unraveling the structural mysteries of GPCRs has been a major frontier in biology.
 Using techniques like X-ray crystallography and cryo-electron microscopy, we are planing to map the three-dimensional folds and motions of these molecular machines and provide insights into their binding pockets, activation mechanisms, and interactions with signaling partners.

-Structures of viral proteins and receptors, and the mechanism of infection
+Viral proteins, host receptors, and the mechanism of infection

 Viruses are ancient hijackers, molecular pirates that have evolved intricate structural tricks to board and commandeer the cellular ships of living organisms.
 At the vanguard of this viral invasion force are the viral surface proteins - elaborately folded molecular machines that allow viruses to latch onto and infiltrate their host cells.
 Like precision surgical tools, these proteins are structurally sculpted to recognize and bind specific receptor molecules on the target cell's exterior.